Teaching is at the very core of our Holy Cross tradition of academic excellence.

 Delayne Hudspeth, retired professor of Curriculum and Instruction and Instructional Technology at the University of Texas, was a mentor to several St. Edward's faculty members and scores of other master's and doctoral students.
 Through the generosity of an anonymous donor, Dr. Hudspeth's contributions to innovation in higher education are honored by this award.

-Instructors may apply for the award based on an innovation planned and implemented in any of the three years previous to the application deadline.
-This year, projects implemented in any of the following semesters will be eligible:
+Instructors may apply for the award based on an innovation implemented in any of the three years previous to the application deadline.
+For this year's award, projects implemented in any of the following semesters will be eligible:

-A focus on innovation: Since this award celebrates innovation, preference will be given to projects that demonstrate the greatest levels of innovation and that clearly present the value of that innovation for student learning.
+What should the application highlight: Since this award celebrates innovation, preference will be given to projects that demonstrate the greatest levels of innovation and that clearly present the value of that innovation for student learning.
 Note that the committee does not equate innovation with adoption of new technologies.
 While some winning projects have featured new uses of technology, many have not.
 Please review the Google form before you start crafting your application, as it will help guide you in showcasing your project.